Virabhadrasana

 virabhadrasana

-• Stand Up in the middle of the mat in Samsthiti.
+• Stand up in the middle of the mat in Samsthiti.
 Align the shoulders and relax the body.

 • Move the right foot inwards at a 45-degree angle to lock the lower body.